 The energy from the 'up and down' tidal

 there is no pollution and maintenance costs are relatively low.

 (whatever the weather!) - the

 tides rise and fall twice every day due to the combined gravitational

 attraction of the Sun and Moon.

-Tides are reliable and times/heights can be accurately
+Tides are reliable, twice a day, and times/heights can be accurately

 predicted, but there periods of time when the water levels are similar on

-both sides, therefore little effective water flow and electricity
+both sides of the barrage, therefore little effective water flow and no electricity